cdrnet/Lokad.Cloud/ReadMe-technical.txt

 TECHNICALITIES

+- need to strenghten (de)serialization with starting/ending code as sanity check (but that could also be used to organize the serializer versionning)

+- where do we apply the retry policy? directly on the storage client? and/or within the providers themselves?

 - overflowing queue items should be put into blob using the date of the date as prefix.
 Though this prefix, it becomes easy to garbage collect those items 7 days afterward if the message hasn't been processed.